CQCL/pytket-docs/manual/manual_compiler.rst

 :py:class:`PlacementPass` modifies the set of qubits used in the :py:class:`~pytket.circuit.Circuit` from the logical names used during construction to the names of the physical addresses on the :py:class:`~pytket.backends.Backend`, so the logical qubit names wiil no longer exist within the :py:class:`~pytket.circuit.Circuit` by design.
 Knowing the map between the logical qubits and the chosen physical qubits is necessary for understanding the choice of placement, interpreting the final state from a naive simulator, identifying which physical qubits each measurement was made on for error mitigation, and appending additional gates to the logical qubits after applying the pass.

-Other passes like :py:class:`RoutingPass` and :py:class:`CliffordSimp` can introduce (explicit or implicit) permutations of the logical qubits in the middle of a :py:class:`~pytket.circuit.Circuit`, meaning a logical qubit may exist on a different physical qubit at the start of the :py:class:`~pytket.circuit.Circuit` compared to the end.
+Other passes like :py:class:`RoutingPass` and :py:class:`~pytket.passes.CliffordSimp` can introduce (explicit or implicit) permutations of the logical qubits in the middle of a :py:class:`~pytket.circuit.Circuit`, meaning a logical qubit may exist on a different physical qubit at the start of the :py:class:`~pytket.circuit.Circuit` compared to the end.

 ..
 Encapsulating a circuit in a `CompilationUnit` allows the initial and final maps to be tracked when a pass is applied

-We can wrap up a :py:class:`~pytket.circuit.Circuit` in a :py:class:`CompilationUnit` to allow us to track any changes to the locations of the logical qubits when passes are applied.
+We can wrap up a :py:class:`~pytket.circuit.Circuit` in a :py:class:`~pytket.predicates.CompilationUnit` to allow us to track any changes to the locations of the logical qubits when passes are applied.
 The :py:attr:`CompilationUnit.initial_map` is a dictionary mapping the original :py:class:`UnitID` s to the corresponding :py:class:`UnitID` used in :py:attr:`CompilationUnit.circuit`, and similarly :py:attr:`CompilationUnit.final_map` for outputs.
-Applying :py:meth:`BasePass.apply()` to a :py:class:`CompilationUnit` will apply the transformation to the underlying :py:class:`~pytket.circuit.Circuit` and track the changes to the initial and final maps.
+Applying :py:meth:`BasePass.apply()` to a :py:class:`~pytket.predicates.CompilationUnit` will apply the transformation to the underlying :py:class:`~pytket.circuit.Circuit` and track the changes to the initial and final maps.

 .. jupyter-input::